 Slavery and Freedom

-The beginning of black history in the place that became New York City dates to May or June 1613 when Jan Rodrigues, a free sailor from Hispaniola (in what is today the Dominican Republic) who worked for a Dutch fur trading company, was left on Manhattan Island—following a dispute, according to some sources—to trade with Native Americans.
+The beginning of black history in the place that became New York City dates to May or June 1613 when Juan (Jan) Rodriguez, a free sailor from Hispaniola (in what is today the Dominican Republic) who worked for a Dutch fur trading company, was left on Manhattan Island—following a dispute, according to some sources—to trade with Native Americans.
 He had eighty hatchets, knives, a musket, and a sword.
-Multilingual, cosmopolitan, socially and commercially savvy, Rodrigues became an interpreter with the Rockaway Indians, married into the nation, and helped establish a trade agreement with them.
+Multilingual, cosmopolitan, socially and commercially savvy, Rodriguez became an interpreter with the Rockaway Indians, married into the nation, and helped establish a trade agreement with them.
 He became the first nonindigenous permanent resident of Manhattan and remained the only one until 1621, when the Dutch West India Company built a settlement on the Hudson River and began introducing African labor.

 The Africans’ legal status was not uniform during this early period.
 Some were free, others were half-free, and still others were enslaved, however all frequently enjoyed some of the same rights as white residents.
 Some owned property, bore arms, and engaged in the same commerce, both legal and extralegal, as whites.
 But beginning in 1655, however, colonial authorities transformed New Amsterdam into a slave trading port and increased restrictions on the African residents.